php-dev-br/laravel-doc-pt-br/contributions.md

 Laravel follows the [PSR-2](https://github.com/php-fig/fig-standards/blob/master/accepted/PSR-2-coding-style-guide.md) coding standard and the [PSR-4](https://github.com/php-fig/fig-standards/blob/master/accepted/PSR-4-autoloader.md) autoloading standard.

+Please note that we do order our imports by length, rather than alphabetically.

 <a name="phpdoc"></a>
 ### PHPDoc

 Below is an example of a valid Laravel documentation block.
-Note that the `@param` attribute is followed by two spaces, the argument type, two more spaces, and finally the variable name:
+Note that the `@param` attribtue is followed by two spaces, the argument type, two more spaces, and finally the variable name:

     /**
      * Register a binding with the container.